 TDRV1 = BIN\VDM51.DLL (“Proteus VSM Monitor-51 Driver”)

-Now open the Keil IDE to create a new project
+- Now, open the Keil IDE to create a new project.”

 select the CPU AT89C51

-the Source file is the following:
+the Source code is the following:

 # define LEDS 6